 - Inherent Telescope/Eyepiece Flaws: Not all telescopes or their accessories are created equal.
 Some cheap designs might just have bad views from flawed optics at the outset.

 - Collimation & Cooldown: Your optics need to be aligned and at the right temperature to produce sharp images.
-Far too many overlook this feature; it’s part of why telescopes are so expensive.
+I’ve seen far too many overlooking this feature.

-While these are the primary areas of concern, especially for beginners, there are other factors that can influence the clarity of your view.
-Edge-of-field aberrations, a tilted focuser train, chromatic aberration (which can even be present in high-end gear), poorly supported lenses/mirrors, and, in rare instances, the viewer’s own eyes can play a role, though you’re unlikely to be unaware of this one.
+Other factors that can influence the clarity of your view include edge-of-field aberrations, a tilted focuser train, chromatic aberration (which can even be present in high-end gear), poorly supported lenses/mirrors e.t.c.
+And, in rare instances, your own eyes can play a role, though you’re unlikely to be unaware of this one.

 Before delving deep into the reasons for telescope blurriness, it’s imperative to remember the foundational elements of using a telescope.
 Sometimes, a sub-par stargazing experience isn’t caused by an optical flaw but by a simple oversight or limitation of the equipment itself.